Tolerance, Acceptance, Understanding

 Tolerance is a fair, objective, and permissive attitude toward those whose opinions, practices, race, religion, nationality, etc., differ from one's own; freedom from bigotry.

-Acceptance in human psychology is a person's assent to the reality of a situation, recognizing a process or condition (often a negative or uncomfortable situation) without attempting to change it, protest, or exit
+Acceptance in human psychology is a person's assent to the reality of a situation, recognizing a process or condition (often a negative or uncomfortable situation) without attempting to change it, protest, or exit.

 Tolerance is a virtue.
 It is a version of the golden rule in that, insofar as we want others to treat us decently, we need to treat them decently as well.
-It is also a pragmatic formula for the functioning of society, as we can see in the omnipresent wars between different religions, political ideologies, nationalities, ethnic groups, or other us-versus-them divisions.
+It is also a pragmatic formula for the functioning of society, as we can see in the omnipresent wars between different religions, political ideologies, nationalities, ethnic groups, and other us-versus-them divisions.
 It is a basis for the First Amendment protections that enabled the United States to avoid the religious strife that plagued Europe for centuries.
 (And it is a reason to be skeptical of slogans such as “Zero Tolerance.”)

 Acceptance goes a step beyond tolerance.
-If a sign of tolerance is a feeling of “I can live with X (behavior, religion, race, culture, etc.)” acceptance moves beyond that in the direction of “X is OK.”
+If a sign of tolerance is a feeling of “I can live with X (behavior, religion, race, culture, etc.),” then acceptance moves beyond that in the direction of “X is OK.”
 You can tolerate something without accepting it, but you cannot accept something without tolerating it.
 For example, when a son or daughter tells a parent about an unwelcome career choice, marital partner, or sexual identity, he or she wants that information not just to be tolerated, but to be accepted.

 Moving beyond tolerance and acceptance, we come to a third concept: understanding.
 Here is Wikipedia’s shortened definition:

-Understanding is a psychological process related to an abstract or physical object, such as a person, situation, or message whereby one is able to think about it and use concepts to deal adequately with that object.
+Understanding is a psychological process related to an abstract or physical object, such as a person, situation, or message, whereby one is able to think about it and use concepts to deal adequately with that object.

 Here is the problem.
-It is possible to tolerate or accept someone without understanding him or her; and the same goes for tolerating or accepting a different culture.
+It is possible to tolerate or accept someone without understanding him or her, and the same goes for tolerating or accepting a different culture.
 And the converse is also true.
-It is also possible to understand a culture or a person without acceptance, or even tolerance—think, for example, of undercover spies.
+It is possible to understand a culture or a person without acceptance, or even tolerance—think, for example, of undercover spies.